Explicit Interval Estimates for Prime Numbers: Results and Future Research

+The difficulty in optimising over $m$, $a$, $\delta$, and $T_1$, is that the optimal value of each is a function of the others.
+Fixing all but one parameter would define the optimal value of that parameter, and potentially conceal the `true' optimum.
+We used the \texttt{differential\textunderscore evolution} function in Python's \texttt{scipy.optimize} package to maximise $\Delta$ with respect to $m$, $a$, $\delta$, $T_1$, and a small range of $n$.\footnote{Our code is available \href{https://github.com/EthanSLee/Interval-Estimates-for-Prime-Numbers/tree/main}{\texttt{here}}.} This function implements a differential evolution algorithm from Storn and Price \cite{S_P_97} for finding the global extremum of a multivariate function.
+We chose this method because it tests a wide range of parameter value combinations before converging on a solution.
+This ideally addresses the problem of having many local maximums.
+However, like those before us, we cannot claim to have found the true optimal values for each parameter, but we have sufficient reason to believe they are close.

+Table \ref{table1} lists admissible values of $\Delta$ for each $x_0$, and the corresponding parameter values.
+Note that each $\Delta$ is calculated using parameter values rounded to seven decimal places.
+These values for $\Delta$ have the largest order we could find with the differential evolution method. {The calculations were run with precision of up to 400 decimal places.
+We also used functions from Python's \texttt{mpmath} library, such as \texttt{fdiv}, to maintain precision when combining the smallest values, e.g. from expressions containing $e^{-\delta}$ and $\delta^{m}$.} Furthermore, some expressions in Section \ref{sec:smoothing_fn_etc} were re-arranged or approximated in order to minimise the error in calculations.
+It should also be noted that the values of $m$ were restricted to integers because the bounds on $F(k,m,\delta)$ required integrating some $m$ times.

-The values listed for $m$, $n$, $\delta$, $a$, and $T_1$ in Table \ref{table1} can be understood by their relative importance and influence.
-Large $\Delta$ comes from large $m$, large $a$, and small $\delta$; satisfying \eqref{condition} requires small $m$, large $\delta$, and small $a$.
-Thus, there are optimal values for each.
-Of these parameters, the order of $\delta$ is the most influential on $\Delta$.
-In particular, note that the order of $\delta$ is inversely proportional to $\Delta$.
-We have more freedom in reducing $\delta$ with $T_1$ and $n$.
-Although they do not directly affect $\Delta$, these two parameters allow $m$, $\delta$, and $a$ to increase $\Delta$ and still satisfy \eqref{condition}.
+The parameter values in Table \ref{table1} can be better understood by considering the relative influence of each parameter.
+Large $\Delta$ comes from large $m$, small $\delta$, and large $a$, but \eqref{condition} requires small $m$, large $\delta$, and small $a$ --- this is why there are optimal values for each.
+Of these three, $\delta$ has most impact on $\Delta$, in that it determines the order.
+For the constraint, $\delta$ appears to be most influential.

-The values for $n$ were chosen such that larger $n$ would not increase the order of $\Delta$.
-As the improvements from increasing $n$ gradually tapered off, we found the optimal value of $m$ to approach its minimum, 2.
-Thus, when \texttt{NMaximize} gave the optimal value of $m$ to be 2, it indicated we had reached an $n$ past which $\Delta$ could not be substantially improved.

-Figure \ref{fig:1} illustrates an exponential relationship between $x_0$ and $\Delta$, given our data.
-For interest, a linear regression of $\log\Delta$ on $\log x_0$ suggests that for the $x_0$ in Table \ref{table1},

-with $C=e^{5.896}$.
-Table \ref{table3} suggests that this pattern continues in some range, however we expect this exponential relationship to eventually taper off.